edervinicius/qikserve-frontend-challenge/README.md

 This repository contains my test project proposed to evaluate the frontend challenge.

-The demo can be seen at this link:The https://qikserve-frontend-challenge.vercel.app/
+The demo can be seen at this link: https://qikserve-frontend-challenge.vercel.app/

 ## Technologies used